Skip to main contentSkip to main content

 This room is intended to provide users who are not familiar with cloud technologies insight into some of the cloud's unique characteristics.
 Students in the room will learn about:

-• How current cloud capabilities evolved from humble beginnings at AWS and other early internet companies.
+• How current cloud capabilities evolved from humble beginnings at and other early internet companies.

 • Why cloud technologies have changed how individuals and corporations interact with IT infrastructure.